 External partners provide fresh perspective

-Some partners can even deliver training programs or staff tip lines where employees report problems anonymously.
-Delegating sexual harassment prevention demonstrates serious commitment.
+In some cases, partners can provide training programs or staff tip lines where employees can anonymously report problems.
+In order to demonstrate serious commitment, sexual harassment prevention should be delegated.

 Stop tolerating toxic behaviours – it’s time for change

-Sexual harassment inflicts tremendous damage when left unchecked.
-The true cost extends far beyond litigation into crippled morale, tarnished brands, and long-term performance declines.
+Sexual harassment inflicts massive damage when nothing is done about it.
+The true cost extends far beyond the legal sphere.
+It cripples morale, tarnishes brands, and is responsible for a decline in long-term performance.

 Organisations can no longer tolerate inappropriate humour, sexist language, forced “flirting,” micro-aggressions, or abuse of power.
 Stop waiting for legal complaints and start shaping the culture proactively.

-With strong policies, training, awareness campaigns, leadership modeling, and external support, companies can build workplaces where harassment has no place.
+With strong policies, training, awareness campaigns, leadership modelling, and external support, companies can build workplaces where harassment has no place.
 Employees will be empowered to call out problems while leadership consistently responds.

 The time for change is now.
 Complacency enables toxicity to take root and destroy cultural health.
 Commit publicly to stamping out harassment through meaningful action – not just policies.
 Employees and customers will take notice.

 Our Anti-Sexual Harassment Campaigns allow you to hit the ground running with your awareness goals.
 Simply choose the campaign that you prefer, and you’ll be able to launch within less than 15 minutes.
 Head on over to our shop to choose yours now.